1. What are your credentials and what do they allow you to do?

 9. Do you service individuals regardless of race, ethnicity, ability level, or sexual orientation?

 I believe it is critically important to be inclusive and culturally competent as a professional counselor.
-Furthermore, competency is a requirement of the Licensed Professional Counselor board.
+Furthermore, competency is a requirement of the Licensed Clinical Mental Health Counselor board.
 It involves course work and continued education in multicultural counseling to assist in understanding how one’s own cultural background influences one’s attitude towards others, the impact of racism and discrimination on society and individuals, and training in culturally sensitive assessment and intervention strategies with individuals and families.

 I welcome the opportunity to explore how race, ethnicity, ability level, sexual orientation, and/or gender orientation are relevant to individuals seeking services.